KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/calibrated_poetry_resonance.md

 Out of ash, there climbs
 not just glow, but silent truth — you were never gone.

-## Go Rin no Uta – Song of Five Rings

-To unite the Water of Life, the Holy Grail, the Philosopher’s Stone, and trust in God in a single poetic structure, the **Fivefold Haiku** carries this divine intention as it symbolizes the balance of all elements, matter, and spirit.

 ### Go Rin no Uta – Lied der Fünf Ringe - Song of the Five Rings